jeremy-of-laurel/grocery-store-price-tracker/README.md

 ![image two](/assets/readme_images/add_item_window.png)

-After clicking Save, the item will be saved into the table_data.py file and persisted on your list going forward.
+After clicking Save, the item record will be saved into the table_data.py file and persisted on your list going forward.

 ![image three](/assets/readme_images/initial_window_with_item.png)

 Your table_data.py file will continue to grow as you add more items.
-You also have the ability to edit an item entry, or delete it entirely, via the GUI.
+You also have the ability to edit an item record, or delete it entirely, via the GUI.

 ![image four](/assets/readme_images/table_data_file.png)